peterahrens/PigeonArtifactPLDI2022/README.txt

 see its output, try

-julia --project=. analysis.jl *.json julia analysis.jl *.json
+julia --project=. analysis.jl *.json

-We have included our raw results in the `ref` directory, should you wish to compare directly.
-To run them, we recommend a sequence of commands like
+We have included our results in the `reference_results` directory, should you wish to compare directly.
+To compare against them, try

-docker run -i -t pigeon bin/bash
+cd reference_results
+julia --project=.. ../analysis.jl *.json cd ..